-A mixture of staff and volunteers all dedicated to making a positive impact on the lives of autistic individuals and their families.
+Our Operational Team, made up of staff and volunteers are all dedicated to making a positive impact on the lives of autistic individuals and their families.

 Chief Executive Officer